Red Rock Canyon in Las Vegas (Directions, Hikes, Stops & Tours)

 They pride themselves on being able to fly just about anything that can be radio-controlled.
 This club isn’t for everyone, though.
 It only accepts new members by invitation.
 If you are interested, reach out to them before you visit.

-If you’re interested in RC flying then you’ll probably also want to know about the rules for flying a drone in and around Las Vegas.
-Find out more in our article here.
+If you’re interested in RC flying, you’ll probably also want to know the rules for flying a drone in Las Vegas.

 Red Rock Campground